-The insurance undertakings active in the motor third party liability insurance branch constitute and administrate together the National Bureau of Insurance, which is an association and has its own legal personality.
+The insurance undertakings active in the motor third party liability insurance branch constitute and administrate together the National Bureau of Insurance.
+The NBI is an association and has its own legal personality.
 The main provisions concerning the organisation, the tasks and the funding of the NBI are contained in art.
 74 ff. of the Road Traffic Law (SVG) and art.
 39 ff. of the Legal Ordinance on Vehicle Insurance (VVV).

-The legal tasks of the NBI consist in covering road traffic accidents caused by foreign vehicles or trailers, provided that there is a legal obligation of insurance according to the road traffic law (art.
+The legal tasks of the NBI consist in covering road traffic accidents caused by foreign vehicles or trailers.
+Vehicles or trailers, however, must submit to mandatory insurance according to the road traffic law (art.
 74 par.
 2 lit. a SVG).
-Furthermore, the NBI operates the National Information Centre and coordinates the conclusion of frontier insurance policies for vehicles entering Switzerland and Liechtenstein which do not dispose of sufficient insurance cover (art.
+Furthermore, the NBI operates the National Information Centre and coordinates the conclusion of frontier insurance policies.
+Frontier insurance policies must be concluded for vehicles entering Switzerland and Liechtenstein without sufficient insurance cover (art.
 74 par.
 2 lit. c SVG).

 Claims settlement is carried out by the signatories of the Swiss Interclaims Agreement.
 This cooperation is based on the Claims Regulations of the NBI & NGF.

-Taking into consideration that many different representation relations may apply, it has to be pointed out that in case a claim for a road traffic accident (art.
+In case a claim for a road traffic accident was brought into court (art.
 74 par.
-2 lit. a SVG) was brought into court, the NBI would have to be the defendant (art.
+2 lit. a SVG), the NBI would have to be the defendant (art.
 76b par.
 1 SVG).
-In other words, legal action has to be taken against the NBI, and not its representative (that means neither "Zurich" nor another representative as a member company or a claim handling company).
+In other words, legal action has to be taken against the NBI and not against a representative.
+Representatives of the NBI are Zurich or another member company.

 According to Art.
 38 of the Civil Procedure Code (ZPO), the following courts have jurisdiction: